 Many Georgia drivers use window tinting to keep out the sun for a more comfortable interior temperature or to ensure greater privacy while driving.
 If your window tint is too dark you might be in violation of Georgia traffic laws regarding tinted windows.

 The section of Georgia’s traffic laws for tinted window citations is below.
-Please contact the Fortas Law Group today to understand your rights and how to deal with a ticket for a Ga tinted window violation.
+Please contact Hawkins Spizman Fortas today to understand your rights and how to deal with a ticket for a Ga tinted window violation.

 Ga Code Ann – § 40-8-73.1 – Affixing of materials which reduce light transmission or increase light reflectance through windows or windshields